GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-02/unnamed-chunk-8-1.png)<!-- -->

-While the above shows the plotting of the trend component, one can also plot everything in one plot:
+While the above shows the plotting of the trend component, we can also plot everything in one plot:

 ```r
 plot(tam_ts_dec)